Magnite Inc: History

+In May 2024, Netflix announced its first expansion of its advertising partnerships to include Magnite, The Trade Desk and Google DV360.

+In May 19, 2025, OSN has chosen Magnite, the independent sell-side advertising company, to power its new “Advanced TV” advertising solution.
+This marks the first time OSN will offer addressable advertising across its set-top box (STB) linear broadcast and video-on-demand (VOD) inventory.
+Using Magnite’s SpringServe video platform, targeted ads will now be delivered to OSN set-top boxes across the MENA region.

+In September 2025, Magnite filed a lawsuit against Google over alleged monopolistic and anticompetitive behavior.

+Mergers and Acquisitions

-Previous Rubicon Project Acquisitions
+Rubicon Project Acquisitions

 In September 2009, the Rubicon Project acquired OthersOnline, an audience profiling technology company based in Seattle.

 In May 2010, the company bought Site Scout, a malware detection company also based in Seattle.

 In October 2010, the company acquired Fox Audience Network from News Corp in return for a minority stake in the company.
 It also received $18 million in additional funding led by Peacock Equity, the venture division of NBC Universal.

-In May 2012, the company acquired Mobsmith, a mobile technology company.
+In May 2012, Rubicon Project acquired Mobsmith, a mobile technology company.

 In August 2012, the company became the top-ranked online advertising company in terms of reach, with a 96.2% audience share, according to rankings provided by ComScore.
 This placed Rubicon ahead of Google for the first time, and also ahead of other competitors such as AOL and AT&T.

 In July 2013, the company expanded its executive ranks with the addition of 10 senior people.